Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Preliminary and Related Work

 \subsection{Related Work}

-Some effort has been made to improve client selection for FL in previous literature. \cite{Cho2020ClientSI,goetz2019active} select clients with larger local loss, which cannot guarantee that the final global model has a smaller global loss.
+Some effort has been made to improve client selection for FL in previous literature. \citep{Cho2020ClientSI,goetz2019active} select clients with larger local loss, but this cannot guarantee that the final global model has a smaller global loss.
 Focusing on the diversity in client selection, the authors of \cite{balakrishnan2021} select clients by maximizing a submodular facility location function defined over gradient space.
-A fairness guaranteed algorithm termed RBCS-F was proposed in \cite{efficiencyBCSS}, which models the fairness guaranteed client selection as a Lyapunov optimization problem.
-Although diversity and fairness are important, the experimental results in Section \ref{CImotivation} demonstrate that they are not enough for client selection if class-imbalance issue is not considered.
+A fairness-guaranteed algorithm termed RBCS-F was proposed in \cite{efficiencyBCSS}, which models the fairness-guaranteed client selection as a Lyapunov optimization problem.
+Although diversity and fairness are important, the experimental results in Section \ref{CImotivation} demonstrate that they are not enough for client selection if the class-imbalance issue is not considered.
 The authors in \cite{ribero2020communication} model the progression of model weights by an Ornstein-Uhlenbeck process and design a sampling strategy for selecting clients with significant weight updates.
-However, the work only considers identical data distribution.
+However, the work only considers the identical data distribution setting.
 Following the existing works~\cite{goetz2019active,Cho2020ClientSI}, we only focus on the data heterogeneity caused by non-IID data across clients.
-The system heterogeneity considered in the client selection strategies of ~\cite{Nishio2019ClientSF,oortFanLai,reisizadeh2020straggler} is beyond the scope of this paper and we leave it as future work.
+Additionally, we included a comparison of our method with other clustered-based client sampling algorithms in the appendix.